jybp/goworkconflict/README.md

 pattern ./...: directory prefix . does not contain modules listed in go.work or their selected dependencies

-$ go test ./servicea ./serviceb ./dep ok      servicea        0.138s ok      serviceb        0.098s ok      goworkconflict/dep      0.178s
+$ go test ./servicea ./serviceb ./dep ok      github.com/jybp/goworkconflict/servicea 0.191s
+ok      github.com/jybp/goworkconflict/serviceb 0.309s
+ok      github.com/jybp/goworkconflict/dep      0.428s

 $ cd subfolder/servicec
 $ go test
-directory . is contained in a module that is not one of the workspace modules listed in go.work.
-You can add the module to the workspace using go work use .
+current directory is contained in a module that is not one of the workspace modules listed in go.work.
+You can add the module to the workspace using:
+        go work use .

-$ cd ..
+$ cd ../../
 $ go work sync
 ```

-Adding `dep` in `go.work` makes every test fail
+Adding `dep` in `go.work` has the same results:

 ```
 $ go work use dep

 $ go test ./...
-go: dep@ used for two different module paths (dep and goworkconflict/dep)
+pattern ./...: directory prefix . does not contain modules listed in go.work or their selected dependencies

-$ go test ./servicea ./serviceb ./dep
+$ go test ./servicea ./serviceb ./dep ok      github.com/jybp/goworkconflict/servicea 0.190s
-go: dep@ used for two different module paths (dep and goworkconflict/dep)
+ok      github.com/jybp/goworkconflict/serviceb 0.126s
+ok      github.com/jybp/goworkconflict/dep      0.232s

+$ cd subfolder/servicec
+$ go test
+current directory is contained in a module that is not one of the workspace modules listed in go.work.
+You can add the module to the workspace using:
+        go work use .

+$ cd ../../
 $ go work sync
-go: dep@ used for two different module paths (dep and goworkconflict/dep)
-go: dep@ used for two different module paths (dep and goworkconflict/dep)
-go: dep@ used for two different module paths (dep and goworkconflict/dep)
 ```

-Adding `subfolder/servicec` in `go.work`:
+Adding `subfolder/servicec` in `go.work` produces a new error:

 ```
 $ go work use subfolder/servicec
 $ go test ./...

-conflicting replacements found for goworkconflict/dep@v0.0.0 in workspace modules defined by /goworkconflict/serviceb/go.mod and /goworkconflict/subfolder/servicec/go.mod conflicting replacements found for goworkconflict/dep@v0.0.0 in workspace modules defined by /goworkconflict/serviceb/go.mod and /goworkconflict/subfolder/servicec/go.mod
+conflicting replacements found for github.com/jybp/goworkconflict/dep@v0.0.0 in workspace modules defined by /goworkconflict/serviceb/go.mod and /goworkconflict/subfolder/servicec/go.mod

 $ go work sync

-conflicting replacements found for goworkconflict/dep@v0.0.0 in workspace modules defined by /goworkconflict/serviceb/go.mod and /goworkconflict/subfolder/servicec/go.mod conflicting replacements found for goworkconflict/dep@v0.0.0 in workspace modules defined by /goworkconflict/serviceb/go.mod and /goworkconflict/subfolder/servicec/go.mod
+conflicting replacements found for github.com/jybp/goworkconflict/dep@v0.0.0 in workspace modules defined by /goworkconflict/serviceb/go.mod and /goworkconflict/subfolder/servicec/go.mod
 ```

-Removing `dep` from the go.work (only contains `servicea`, `serviceb`, `subfolder/servicec`) produces the same result.

 ------